codebar/tutorials/html/lesson3/tutorial.md

 ### Structuring content

 We will separate our page in three different areas.
-The **header**, where our title and picture, the head of our page, will be, the **container** where we will be specifying the main content, and the **footer**.
+The **header**, where our heading and picture, the top of our page, will be, the **container** where we will be specifying the main content, and the **footer**.

 ```html
 <header>